 If the certificate is truly expired, proceed to immediate renewal.

-If you purchased your certificate: You may need to visit your certificate provider's website or control panel to download a new certificate.
+If you purchased your certificate: You should visit your certificate provider's website or control panel to download a new certificate.
 After downloading, you'll manually replace the old certificate files on your server and reload your web server to apply the changes.

 sudo certbot renew